Term Sort descending Definition Link

 The state of law and order prevailing within a nation.

-International Armaments Cooperation Programs (IACP)
+International Armaments Cooperation (IAC)

 International Cooperative Administrative Support Services (ICASS)